 - We also recommend reading the general terms and conditions, although this isn't absolutely necessary for 'fair' casinos.
 Still, it doesn't hurt to make sure that you understand all relevant information.

 Players need to be more careful in 'fair' casinos that do not enforce important rules, and as a consequence, can't be called 'fair and safe' according to our definition.
 However, it is important to bear in mind that there are unfair online casinos as well.
-This is why we recommend our list of best casinos and to also read our full review before playing, as nothing will protect you if you decide to play at a dishonest gambling site.
+This is why we recommend using our list of best casinos and reading our full review before playing, as nothing will protect you if you decide to play at a dishonest gambling site.

 Although we advise players to play at casinos that can be classified as at least 'fair' according to the requirements listed above, you might find yourself playing at a casino that doesn't meet these criteria.
 If this is the case, make sure to be extremely careful not to do anything against the rules.

 Here is an example: Most casinos only allow players from certain countries to play or take advantage of a bonus offer, as stated in their terms and conditions or bonus terms and conditions.
 'Fair' and 'fair and safe' casinos go further than that and do not allow players from restricted countries to create an account or receive a bonus that they should not get.